tonyblundell/korma/README.md

 Returns a list of Emily's books.

         $emily->add_related('books', array($heights));

+Sets $heights authorid to $emily->id.

         $emily->remove_related('books', array($heights));

+Removes Emily's books by NULLing the book->authorid field.
+Note: some 'FK' fields in Moodle aren't NULLable (course_completions.course, for example).
+In these cases, using model::delete may be more suitable.

         $emily->set_related('books', array($heights));

-Updates the related objects accordingly.
-Elements in the array can be either instances or IDs.
+Removes Emily's existing books then adds the ones specified.

+All of these functions will accept an array of instances or IDs.

 ## Refresh An Instance From The Database

         $emily->refresh();

 Pulls all fields directly from the database and updates the instance.